 The aim of this unit is to prepare students for the transition to professional practice.
 This advanced unit provides students with knowledge and skills to assume current and emergent health care roles in the community, with an emphasis on complex conditions across the lifespan.
 With respect to children, knowledge outcomes relate to populations with multiple or complex disabilities, advanced hearing technology (e.g., cochlear implants) and aural rehabilitation, augmentative and alternative communication, and pediatric dysphagia.
 With respect to adults, key themes of Unit 5 are client-centered service, end-of-life decisions, chronic health conditions and aging with a communication disorder, and communication partner training.
 Medical intervention and pharmacology will be considered for both children and adults.
-Following Unit 5, students will complete a 8-9-week off-site clinical practicum that may be in a community, hospital, rehabilitation, or role-emerging setting.
+Following Unit 5, students will complete an 8-9-week off-site clinical placement.
+Settings include children's treatment centers, early childhood centers, schools, hospitals, rehabilitation centres, home healthcare, long-term care facilities, and private community based practice, or role-emerging setting.

-Figure 1 provides an overview of the curriculum.
+Figure 1 provides an overview of the curriculum timing.

-SLP CURRICULUM MAP - CLASS OF 2022
+SLP CURRICULUM MAP - CLASS OF 2024